-Complete information about the current status, scientific results, and technical developments of the Mission are available from the RadioAstron website6.
-A description of the RadioAstron observational capabilities, including technical specifications of all available observational modes is given in the "RadioAstron User Handbook7".
-Information about observations conducted by RadioAstron can be found in the observations status summary8.
-Updates on the Mission status are provided by the RadioAstron Newsletter9, distributed by e-mail.
+Complete information about the current status, scientific results, and technical developments of the Mission are available from the RadioAstron website7.
+A description of the RadioAstron observational capabilities, including technical specifications of all available observational modes is given in the "RadioAstron User Handbook8".
+Information about observations conducted by RadioAstron can be found in the observations status summary9.
+Updates on the Mission status are provided by the RadioAstron Newsletter10, distributed by e-mail.
+A list of RadioAstron publications11 is maintained on the RadioAstron website.